 My sweaty palms held the Walkman as if it was a grenade.
 I pressed play and waited to be blown to bits.

-Recently, I had a discussion with a group of amazing young ladies about the concepts of fear vs. love in serving G-d.
+Recently, I had a discussion with a group of amazing young women about the concepts of fear vs. love in serving G-d.
 I’m all for love, but the one point I had to bring was the incentives that fear gives a person.

 Growing up in a religious home, I was given the experience of fearing G-d so that it was second nature to me.
 I knew that G-d was everywhere, could see into my thoughts and feelings, and that I wouldn’t be able to hide anything from Him.
 At a certain point in my childhood, I thought that G-d had seen more than enough and must hate me.
-I grew a bit bolder and decided to give Him a show that would seal the deal and send me straight to hell where I surely belonged, hence the Friday Night Musical Nightmare.
+I grew a bit bolder and decided to give Him a show that would seal the deal and send me straight to hell where I undoubtedly belonged, hence the Friday Night Musical Nightmare.

 But that fear….oh that fear…..

 Welcoming Him back into my life was a process of love and understanding.
-No one wanted to remind me about fearing Him, and there was a very careful slant to all the things I was taught.
+No one wanted to remind me about fearing Him, and there was a very particular slant to all the things I was taught.